-The Company's clinical strategy involves layering voclosporin on top of the current standard of care (CellCept®/MMF and steroids) to induce and maintain remission in patients suffering from active LN.
+The Company's clinical strategy involves layering voclosporin on top of the current SoC and steroids to induce and maintain remission in patients suffering from active LN.
 There are currently two ongoing studies evaluating the efficacy of voclosporin utilizing this approach.